-If you checked the box in Step 1, Line G, indicating that you are a company that furnishes transportation service both inside and outside Illinois, cross out the word "sales" on Lines 28 and 29 and write "Transportation."
+If you checked the box in Step 1, Line G, indicating that you are a company that furnishes transportation service both inside and outside Illinois, you must also check the box on Line B of Step 3, Line 23.
+Cross out the word "sales" on Lines 28 and 29 and write "Transportation."
 You must apportion business income as follows: